Should We Worship God In Our Own Way?

 Dear sisters, God cares about how we worship him.

-We don’t worship God in our own way.
 All throughout the Bible, God has told us how he wants us to worship him.

 The book of Psalms is filled with instructions on how to worship.

-In Hebrews 10:25, we are commanded to not abandon the practice of gathering together.
+In Hebrews 10:25, we are commanded not to abandon the practice of gathering together.

-Throughout the first five books of the Bible, we read repeated warnings to not worship God the way the pagan nations worship their gods.
+Throughout the first five books of the Bible, we read repeated warnings not to worship God the way the pagan nations worship their gods.

-Sadly, in our churches today we see too much of the world’s influence in our worship: making man the center focus of our worship and exalting him as a figurehead.
+Sadly, in our churches today, we see too much of the world’s influence in our worship: making man the center focus of our worship and exalting him as a figurehead.

-Some churches even promote eastern religious practices such as mindfulness, meditation, and yoga.
+Some churches even promote Eastern religious practices such as mindfulness, meditation, and yoga.

 Just as it was the case in David’s day, we are without excuse when it comes to fulfilling God’s commands.